 Does the term “artificial intelligence” make you uneasy?
 It wouldn’t be unusual.
 Through every genre, from SciFi to comedy, authors and filmmakers have presented variations on this theme: humans creators give artificial intelligence (AI) to machines.
 Then, those machines use that intelligence to overtake their creators, enslaving them or something equally evil.
 This media speaks to an uneasy relationship we have about machines – we don’t always understand their capabilities.
 While terrifying (or fun?) to imagine though, the realities of AI are a lot less bleak.

 Odds are, you already see AI in your daily life, especially when shopping, dining, or seeking entertainment.
+You might also interact with AI inside your own home.
 Read on to learn more about AI in restaurants, among other industries, and how it’s projected to grow.

 What is AI?